sensu/sensu-docs-legacy/source/docs/0.22/checks.md

 `subscriptions` attribute).
 In practice, subscriptions will typically correspond to a specific role and/or responsibility (e.g. a webserver, database, etc).

-Subscriptions are a powerful primitive in the monitoring context because they allow you to effectively monitor for specific behaviors or characteristics corresponding to the function being provided by a particular system.
+Subscriptions are a powerful primitives in the monitoring context because they allow you to effectively monitor for specific behaviors or characteristics corresponding to the function being provided by a particular system.
 For example, disk capacity thresholds might be more important (or at least